jxnwxx/tp/docs/UserGuide.md

 ### Editing an appointment : `edit-appt`

-Edits an existing appointment from a patient's appointment list
+Edits an existing appointment from the currently selected patient's appointment list

-Format: `edit-appt i/NRIC id/INDEX [at/APPOINTMENT TITLE] [ad/APPOINTMENT DATE]`
+Format: `edit-appt INDEX [at/APPOINTMENT TITLE] [ad/APPOINTMENT DATE]`

-* Edits the patient at the specified `NRIC`.
 * Edits the appointment at the specified `INDEX`.The index refers to the index number shown in the displayed patient list.
 The index **must be a positive integer** 1, 2, 3, …​
 * Existing values will be updated to the input values

 Examples:
-* `edit-appt i/S1234567D id/1 at/dental ad/02-02-2002, 0900`
+* `edit-appt 1 at/dental ad/02-02-2002, 0900`
-* `edit-appt i/S3241232A id/2 ad/20-12-2025, 1200`
+* `edit-appt 2 ad/20-12-2025, 1200`
 <br>
 <br>
 <br>